amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 is the first-person pronominal root.
 So, it turns out that, while it might have been difficult, it is not impossible to discover the ultimate principle behind the root vowels of all the first, second and third person pronominal roots in the Dravidian languages.
-With a small modification that the self-referential vowel `æ`, and indeed not the distal vowel `a`, is the first-person pronominal root, Caldwell's deep insight indeed turns out to be correct and is brought to a positive logical conclusion.
+With a small modification that the self-referential vowel `æ`, and not the distal vowel `a`, is the first-person pronominal root, Caldwell's deep insight indeed turns out to be correct and is brought to a positive logical conclusion.
 Only a couple of unfortunate missteps such as an incomplete analysis of Tulu pronominal forms and a misconception about the pronunciation of the palatal nasal consonant `ñ` seem to have prevented Caldwell from reaching this positive conclusion himself.
-But this positive result was only possible by building on the continuous tradition of deep, broad, relentless research over the centuries by all the great scholars including but not limited to Masti Venkatesha Iyengar, Caldwell and kēśirāja.
+But this positive result was only possible by building on the continuous tradition of deep, broad and relentless research over the centuries by all the great scholars including but not limited to Masti Venkatesha Iyengar, Caldwell and kēśirāja.
 I cannot but feel grateful for such a great tradition and heritage.

-As Caldwell remarks, the related set of processes acting on the root vowels, `a`, `i`, `u` and `æ` to form the first, second and third person pronominal forms as well as the corresponding grammatical gender suffixes of verb finite forms of such simple, logical and beautiful regularity in the Dravidian languages are second to none and probably unmatched.
+As Caldwell remarks, the related set of processes acting on the root vowels, `a`, `i`, `u` and `æ` to form the first, second and third person pronominal forms as well as the corresponding grammatical person/gender suffixes of verb finite forms of such simple, logical and beautiful regularity in the Dravidian languages are second to none and probably unmatched.
 Because traces of this system is found, but with less regularity and consistency, in the other language families (for example, the Indo-European) as well, it can be speculated that the system is at least as old as a possible common ancestor of these families if they indeed have a shared ancestry.